An estimate of canonical dimension of groups based on Schubert calculus: Introduction

-To formulate the main goal of this text precisely, we need to introduce some more notation and terminology.
-Given a split semisimple algebraic group $G$ and a Borel subgroup $B$, the corresponding Weyl group $W$, and the element $w_0 \in W$ of maximal length, for each $w \in W$ we denote the Schubert variety $\overline{B w_0 w^{-1} B / B} \subseteq G/B$ by $Z_w$.
-This $Z_w$ is a Schubert divisor if and only if $w$ is a simple reflection, and we denote all Schubert divisors by $D_1, \ldots, D_r$.
+Now, with all of this motivation, before we can formulate the main goal of this text precisely, we need to introduce some more notation and terminology.
+Given a split semisimple algebraic group $G$ and a Borel subgroup $B$, the corresponding Weyl group $W$, and the element $w_0 \in W$ of maximal length, for each $w \in W$ we denote the Schubert variety $\overline{B w_0 w^{-1} B / B} \subseteq G/B$ by $Z^w$.
+This $Z^w$ is a Schubert divisor if and only if $w$ is a simple reflection, and we denote all Schubert divisors by $D_1, \ldots, D_r$, where $1,\ldots, r$ are the indices of the simple roots of $G$.

-It is known that the classes $[Z_w] \in \CH (G/B)$ for all $w \in W$ form a free set of generators of $\CH(G/B)$ as of an abelian group.
-We say that a product of classes of Schubert divisors $[D_1]^{n_1}\ldots [D_r]^{n_r}$ is \emph{multiplicity-free} if there exists $w \in W$ such that the coefficient at $[Z_w]$ in the decomposition of $[D_1]^{n_1}\ldots [D_r]^{n_r}$ into a linear combination of Schubert classes equals 1.
+It is known that the classes $[Z^w] \in \CH^* (G/B)$ for all $w \in W$ form a free set of generators of $\CH^*(G/B)$ as of an abelian group.
+We say that a product of classes of Schubert divisors $[D_1]^{n_1}\ldots [D_r]^{n_r}$ is \emph{multiplicity-free} if there exists $w \in W$ such that the coefficient at $[Z^w]$ in the decomposition of $[D_1]^{n_1}\ldots [D_r]^{n_r}$ into a linear combination of Schubert classes equals 1.

 Now we can formulate the goal of this text precisely.
 Our goal is to sketch the proof of the following theorem. \begin{theorem} Let $G$ be a split semisimple simply connected algebraic group over an arbitrary field, let $B$ be a Borel subgroup, let $r$ be the rank of $G$, and let $D_1, \ldots, D_r \subset G/B$ be the Schubert divisors corresponding to the $r$ simple roots of $G$.
-If $[D_1]^{n_1}\ldots [D_r]^{n_r}$ is a multiplicity-free product of Schubert divisors, then $\cdg_0 (G) \le \dim (G/B) - n_1 -\ldots - n_r$. \end{theorem} As a corollary of this theorem and \cite[Theorem 11.5]{multiplicityfreepreprint}, we will immediately get the following: \begin{corollary} Let $G$ be a split semisimple simply connected algebraic group of type $E_r$.
-Then $\cdg_0 (G) \le 17$, $37$, or $86$ for $r = 6$, $7$, or $8$, respectively. \end{corollary}
+If $[D_1]^{n_1}\ldots [D_r]^{n_r}$ is a multiplicity-free product of Schubert divisors, then $\cdg (G) \le \dim (G/B) - n_1 -\ldots - n_r$. \end{theorem} As a corollary of this theorem and \cite[Theorem 8.6]{multiplicityfreepreprint}, we will immediately get the following. \begin{corollary} Let $G$ be a split simple simply connected algebraic group of type $E_r$.
+Then $\cdg (G) \le 17$, $37$, or $86$ for $r = 6$, $7$, or $8$, respectively. \end{corollary}

-The canonical dimension of simply connected split groups of type $A_r$ and $C_r$ is known to be zero.
-For types $B_r$ and $D_r$, the canonical dimension was estimated (and computed exactly if $r$ is a power of 2) by N.~Karpenko in \cite{karpenkoduke}.
-The paper \cite{karpenkoduke} also relates cohomology of flag varieties of orthogonal groups (more precisely, orthogonal Grassmannians, not full flag varieties) to canonical dimension, and in this text, we are going to follow the ideas of several proofs from \cite{karpenkoduke}.
-For type $G_2$, the canonical dimension (of a split simply connected group) is known and equals 3, see \cite[Example 10.7]{berhuyreichstein}.
-For type $F_4$, no nontrivial upper bounds on the canonical dimension are known.